Swiss authorised representatives for medical device manufacturers (CH-REP)

 The appointment of the Swiss Authorised Representative does not happen overnight.
 Even once the manufacturer has identified the most convenient entity in Switzerland, the designation process entails, at a minimum:

-- Swiss Authorised Representative mandate review and, where necessary, negotiation of the related contractual clauses.
-This might be very time consuming, particularly for EEA-based manufacturers who are not familiar with the requirements of a EU Authorised Representative and for foreign manufacturers who have not read the MedDO/IvDO.
+• Swiss Authorised Representative mandate review and, where necessary, negotiation of the related contractual clauses.
+This might be very time-consuming, particularly for EEA-based manufacturers who are not familiar with the requirements of a EU Authorised Representative and for foreign manufacturers who have not read the MedDO/IvDO.

-Note that a foreign manufacturer may appoint more than one Swiss Authorised Representative to cover its portfolio intended to be sold in Switzeland, which might make sense for big corporations with independent divisions.
+Note that a foreign manufacturer may appoint more than one Swiss Authorised Representative to cover its portfolio intended to be sold in Switzerland, which might make sense for big corporations with independent divisions.
 However, the designation of each Swiss Authorised Representative must be effective at least for all devices of the same generic device group sold in Switzerland.

 How can Decomplix help?